LIANGQINGYUAN/GrammarCoder/README.md

 > Figure 1: Grammar-based code representation example.

 ## Grammar-Coder Training
 We propose GrammarCoder, a grammar-based model built on a decoder-only architecture, which excels in auto-regressive tasks like code generation, completion, and translation.
-To enhance its ability of code generation, we apply continued pre-training and instruction tuning on existing code model weights (i.e., DeepSeek-Coder-1.3B-Base and Qwen2.5-1.5B-Base), expanding its knowledge base.Table 1 provides the configuration of the base model we used.
+To enhance its ability of code generation, we apply continued pre-training and instruction tuning on existing code model weights (i.e., DeepSeek-Coder-1.3B-Base and Qwen2.5-1.5B-Base), expanding its knowledge base.
+Table 1 provides the configuration of the base model we used.

 | **Config**              | **DeepSeek-Coder** | **Qwen2.5** |
 |-------------------------|------------------:|------------:|